NuSTAR/nuskybgd/README.md

 # nuskybgd:
 ## An IDL module for producing simulated background for NuSTAR.

-This branch fixes a bug where the detector absorption was not included in output background spectra or images.
-In general, this caused a % level bias at low energies, but could be important for faint observations.
-The background does not have to be refit with this update; only nuskybgd_image.pro and/or nuskybgd_spec.pro need to be rerun.
-For nuskybgd_image.pro, DO NOT set the /noremakeinstr, as these files need to be remade (but once made for a given observation, the keyword can be used again).
-Please report any issues to D. Wik.

 ### Overview

 nuskybgd is code for simulating the NuSTAR background the Cosmix X-ray